What Do I Teach After the AP Spanish Exam?

 And, of course, students will need vocabulary in order to succeed on this task.
 Click on the following link to get the vocabulary list: Music Vocabulary

-I hope this post has given you some ideas and resources to facilitate teaching after the AP Spanish exam.
+I hope this blog post has given you some ideas and resources to facilitate teaching after the AP Spanish exam.
 And don’t forget about your incoming AP Spanish students!
 Here is the SUMMER HOMEWORK I assign to keep students exposed to Spanish and prepare them for each section of the exam.
-Check it out: AP SPANISH SUMMER HOMEWORK
+You can get it at this Teachers Pay Teachers link: AP SPANISH SUMMER HOMEWORK

-If you would like all the lesson plans with the step-by-step details here are the following links:
+If you would like all the lesson plans with step-by-step details here are the following links (These are top sellers):

 AP Spanish Lesson Plans and Curriculum for Triángulo aprobado